Residents of Hamilton County have access to free COVID-19 vaccines, boosters, and testing.

-Yes.
+Of course!
 COVID-19 vaccines are working well in preventing severe illness, hospitalization, and death.
-However, public health experts are seeing reduced protection over time against mild and moderate diseases, especially among certain populations.
+However, public health experts are seeing reduced protection over time against mild and moderate diseases, especially among specific populations.

 Do 5G mobile networks spread COVID-19?

-No. According to the World Health Organization, viruses cannot travel on radio waves/mobile networks.
+No. The World Health Organization states viruses cannot travel on radio waves or mobile networks.
 COVID-19 is spreading in many countries that do not have 5G mobile networks.